Skip to main content

 Old Northeast

 St. Pete's most sought-after historic neighborhood.
-Infill lots on tight blocks with mature tree canopy.
-Some lots fall within the historic district overlay, adding Certificate of Appropriateness review.
+Infill lots on tight blocks with mature tree canopy, strict setback rules, and low impervious surface ratios.
+Lots inside the Old Northeast historic overlay add a Certificate of Appropriateness (COA) review on top of the standard St. Petersburg Building Department permit timeline.

 Shore Acres / Venetian Isles

-AE flood zone throughout.
+AE flood zone throughout on the current FIRM map.
 Post-hurricane interest in tear-down-and-rebuild is high.
-New construction at current code solves the insurance problem and delivers waterfront living.
+New construction to ASCE 7-16 at BFE plus freeboard, with PGT WinGuard impact windows and Hardie board siding, solves the insurance problem and delivers waterfront living.

 South St. Pete Waterfront

 Bayfront properties from Maximo to Pinellas Point.
-AE and VE zone designations, strong demand from relocators building legacy homes.
+AE and VE zone designations on the FIRM map, strong demand from relocators building legacy homes on driven pile foundations with breakaway walls below BFE.
 Water views and proximity to downtown.

 Barrier Islands

 Tierra Verde, St. Pete Beach, Pass-a-Grille.
-VE zone (coastal high hazard) — open piling foundation required, no fill, breakaway walls below BFE.
+VE zone (coastal high hazard) on the FIRM map.
+Open pile foundation required, no fill, breakaway walls and flood vents below BFE, full Simpson Strong-Tie hurricane strap schedule, ASCE 7-16 wind loads to 150 mph, and separate FEMA compliance review on every submittal.
 The most demanding regulatory environment in Pinellas.

 THE DIFFERENCE